See the ‘GenX’ harness in action.

-Why the ‘GenX’ dog harness with handle is one of the best designs ever made.
+Why the ‘GenX’ dog harness is one of the best designs ever made.

 There are many types of harnesses around and not all dogs need a harness, especially those that venture no further then the front gates.

 Whether you are looking for a dog training harness, a padded dog harness, a big dog harness for large dogs or you require a harness that even a police dog would be proud to wear, you need look no further as the GenX has it all.

 The GenX harness is ideal not only for the more adventurous outdoor owner , but for owners of dogs that require some minimal back or front leg support.
 With regards to support, the harness is ideal for a variety of situations; helping your dog getting in and out of the car, assisting up the stairs and walking your dog on slippery flooring at home